© 2022 GOECO | All rights reserved

 For the volunteers who love hiking and experiencing the beauty of nature, a hike to this waterfall should be on the “To-Do” list.

 Table Mountain National Park

-Also located in the Western Cape is the famous Table Mountain National Park that consists of the iconic rock formation as well as various hiking trails.
+Also in the Western Cape is the famous Table Mountain National Park that comprises the iconic rock formation and various hiking trails.
 Indigenous African penguins can also be spotted here.
 Table Mountain is approximately five hours from Oudtshoorn by car.

-Please note: tours are subject to change and are dependent on availability and time of year.
+Please note: tours are subject to change and depend on availability and time of year.